Skip to content

 For Skiers & Boarders

-Located in southwest Idaho, Brundage is a winter paradise featuring a multitude of skiable terrains, including 1,900 acres of inbound areas and 18,000 acres of guided backcountry that’s accessible by snowcat.
-The mountain boasts six lifts, extra-long ski runs (like Temptation which comes in at over two miles) and two separate terrain parks.
+Located in southwest Idaho, Brundage is a winter paradise featuring a multitude of skiable terrains, including 1,920 acres of lift-access terrain and 18,000 acres of guided backcountry that’s accessible by snowcat.
+The mountain boasts six lifts, extra-long ski runs (like Temptation which comes in at over two miles) and three separate terrain parks.

 father and son at brundage ski resort